gfurlich/Physics/readme.md

 </p>

 4) **fd_pedestal_rnn_vectorization_v_chpc.py** : To load in all fd pedestal preprocessed data stored in Pandas DataFrame into Numpy array 3D array and pad Frames so they all have the same length for use in a Recurrent Convolution Neural Network (RCNN).

+5) **CHPC/** : Contains all machine learning codes buidling up from a Deep Neural Network (DNN), to a Convolution Neural Network (CNN), then a Recurrent Neural Network (RNN), and finally combing the RNN and CNN into a RCNN in order classify temporal progressions snapshots of the night sky into weather classes over a time period.
+Contains slurm (`.slm`) scripts for queuing and calling python scripts which use the Keras modules to train and classify the sequences of snapshots.
+Some scripts utilize a data generator for loading in and padding these 3D arrays and training the model and utilize CPU nodes at the Center for High Performance Computing (CHPC) at the University of Utah.